Healing Your Cat: Practical Energy Practices You Can Start Today

 You do not need to understand everything.
 You do not need to get it perfect.
 You just need to show up, and you are already doing that.

 Each practice below comes with enough guidance to get started immediately.
 They are each worth a book of their own, and there are links if you want to go deeper.
-But you don’t need to read more to start healing your cat.
+You do not need to read more to start.

 The practice is simple.